nathanbraun/golf-shot-tracker-app/README.md

 </p>

 ### 4. Live Feed
 At any time, click the trophy at the top to see a live feed of how every team is doing.
+The replaces reporting "birdie" and "bogey" in Whatsapp.

 <p align="center">
   <img alt="Standings" src="./fig/leaderboard-01.jpg" width="45%">